juberrahman/Automation-and-AdvancedComputing/README.md

 # MachineLearning-and-BigData
+## Topics and skillset:

+* Object Oriented Programming in Python
+* Supervised machine learning and clustering
+* Distributed computing with PyDask
-Object Oriented Programming, machine learning and big data with PySpark
+* Big data with PySpark